Danish unions vow action against Ryanair after talks fail

 "That's why LO now issues a second sympathy conflict warning," she said in a statement, referring to the action.

-The statement represents an escalation of the dispute after municipalities banned their workers from using the airline for work.
+The statement represents an escalation of the dispute, which has spilled over into the twittersphere after municipalities banned their workers from using the airline for work.
 Previously the threat had only been for action at Copenhagen.

 Ryanair began flying from there in March this year but had been flying for several years out of Billund and Aarhus, both in the west of the country, with no complaints.